 Much of our work is based on textiles, as we believe in these as a metaphor that strings together the macrocosm and the microcosm, the interwoven reflection of interpersonal relationships, the linking of vertices and edges that create a network or system, our second skin and most definitely the next interface for human-computer interactions.

 Are the movements in the textiles meant only to occupy space via sound, or do they also represent an aesthetic choice from your point of view?

 The vibrational phenomena travelling through the textiles is the raw result of electromagnetism involved in order to manifest sound.
 This is without the intent of aestheticization.

-Whilst by band-passing and spreading the source sound we can achieve a true hi-fidelity reproduction of the intended music, yet, this is not in our aim.
+Whilst by band-passing and spreading the source sound, we can achieve a true high-fidelity reproduction of the intended music, yet, this is not our aim.
 As you point out, we edge to explore the materiality of our structures by producing a sound space that can only be created by the substance and placement of these elements.

 Could you explain what techno spirituality means to your practice?
 What about techno-spirituality would you like your projects to express?

-Religion as technology has proven to be helpful in organizing populations, securing norms and morals are followed, yet presently, these same sets divide us and completely eradicate our notion of oneness and unity with the universe we exist in.
+Religion as technology has proven to be helpful in organising populations and securing norms and morals are followed, yet presently, these same sets divide us and completely eradicate our notion of oneness and unity with the universe we exist in.

 Within our practice, we propose technospiritualism is inner engineering using contemporary tools and scientific thought to ease and enhance our assimilation and perception of the eternal now.

-This exercise in return to materiality aims to the de-hierarchization of the senses.
+This exercise, in return to materiality, aims to the de-hierarchization of the senses.
 The sense of vision, the dominant sense of the modern human experience, while useful and efficient, also creates an inherent feeling of distance and alienation.
-Perception of reality via the eyesight is external, whilst other sensorial perceptions such as sound, or touch happen between the borders of the body and within.
+Perception of reality via eyesight is external, whilst other sensorial perceptions, such as sound or touch, happen between the borders of the body and within.

 What is your chief enemy of creativity?